artmg/mireadd/00_Start_Here.md

 Use Oracle VirtualBox to host a linux guest OS

-These instructions have been tested on macOS High Sierra, but should work fine in Windows too.
+These instructions have been tested on macOS High Sierra and on Windows 10.

 ## Install Virtual Box